-Assuming a read operation is in progress, the required minimum time interval between the end of read gate and the initiation of write gate is 0.3 microseconds.
+Assuming a read operation is in progress, the required minimum time interval between the end of read gate and the initiation of write gate is 5 bit time periods.

 6.2 DATA CAPACITY

 The total unformatted data capacity of the 9410 is 8,010,240 bytes per data surface.
 This capacity does not include the spare data tracks.